SurendraS26/dotfiles/README.md

 To switch themes, replace the contents of `hypr/hyprtoolkit.conf` with the values for the theme you want.

+## Contributing

+This is a my personal dotfiles repo, but issues and suggestions are welcome via [GitHub Issues](https://github.com/SurendraS26/dotfiles/issues).

 ## License
 ```
 Creative Commons Legal Code